FAQs

 • What's the difference between a will and a trust?

-A will typically goes through probate court, which is a public process to distribute assets, whereas a trust can avoid probate if properly structured.
-Working with us as the estate planning lawyers Harwich, MA residents rely on can help ensure that your will or trust is set up correctly to meet your goals.
+A will generally goes through probate court, which is a public process for asset distribution.
+A trust, when properly structured, can avoid probate.
+As estate planning lawyers serving Harwich, MA, we can assist you in setting up your will or trust correctly to achieve your objectives.

 • What are the risks of a DIY will?